Photo courtesy of http://liberato.org Ricardo Liberato

 Do We Have a Problem?

 With our 8400 workers we can only operate all 16 paths for 13 levels.
 After that, we have to start closing down paths as we go higher, for want of workers to serve the ramps.
-Eventually, we must winnow it down to a single path for the final layers up to 210 levels.
+Eventually, near the top, we will only have enough workers for a single path with 209 ramps.

 Interesting question, but no. Every lift of one block up one level is of equal value, so we are still chewing away at the required 120 million block/level moves at the same speed because throughout the stacking (at least since level 13) we have maintained the same number of active ramps (not paths.)
 The blocks spend more time rising per block, but the rate at which individual lifts are occurring remains constant.
-It’s unintuitive, but the remaining pyramid is shrinking even as the total rate we add blocks is dropping.
+It’s unintuitive, but the remaining pyramid is shrinking even as the total rate we add new blocks is dropping, and the lifts/second rate is unchanged.

 Note that there is a lot of stone in those first 13 levels.
 We were talking about four lifts per side, but we could have used a lot more paths on the lowest levels to keep the full 8400 available workers busy.
-Therefore, we actually could start on day one with the full compliment of 8400 workers, but it’s simpler to explain by keeping four paths per side all the way to level 13.
+Therefore, under the unlikely assumption that there is an unlimited supply of stone, we actually could start on day one with the full compliment of 8400 workers, but it’s simpler to explain by keeping four paths per side all the way to level 13.

-This would make it faster to move stone up to the second or third layer.
-And because they would take up much less room, you could have a lot of them.
+Obviously, using perpendicular ramps instead of parallel ramps would be considerably faster to move stone from ground level to the second layer, and because they would take up less room, you could have a lot of them.

-That’s great for the first two or three courses of blocks, but there are 210 courses.
+That’s great for the second course of blocks, but there are 208 more courses to go.
+What about the rest?

 The Pyramid is Not Just Three-Ton Blocks

-One of the advantages of this system is that it breaks the major engineering challenges down to the basic operation of moving one block up one level.
+One of the advantages of this system is that it breaks the major engineering challenges down to the basic operation of moving one block up one level and provides two ways to do the lifts.
 This sidesteps the many issues that come with schemes involving a long ramp.

-One other problem this approach simplifies is that of moving giant stones weighing up to 80 tons half way up the pile.
+There is also the problem of moving giant stones weighing up to 80 tons half way up the pile.
 No ramp the ancients were likely to be able to build would be adequate for that task.
 It would not be easy even today.

-Rather, just as the problem of moving the 2.5 to 3 ton blocks is reduced to the problem of sliding them up a single block-height, the problem of elevating the monster stones can be reduced to the problem of jacking them up about three feet.
+Rather, just as the problem of moving the 2.5 to 3 ton blocks can be reduced to the problem of sliding one block at a time up a single block-height ramp, the problem of elevating the monster stones can be reduced to the problem of jacking them up about a meter high.

-Lifting fantastically heavy stones was clearly a solved problem, as they were able to move them out of the quarry, which requires lifting them high enough to get rollers or carts under them.
+Lifting fantastically heavy stones was clearly a solved problem, as they were able to move them out of the quarry and onto boats, which requires lifting them high enough to get rollers or carts under them.
+We know they could do that.

 As a Management Proposition

-Civil engineering is as much a management problem as a technical problem, and once pyramid building technology was worked out, it would have become mostly a management problem.
+Civil engineering is as much about management problems as it is about technical problems, and once pyramid building technology was worked out, it would have become more management than engineering.
+You’d need highly skilled surveyors to ensure that the block placements are correct, but relatively little skilled craftsmanship would be needed to place the stone.

 Team Spirit